kchannelz/kchannels/README.md

 # Kchannels
-Pronounced kay-channels.
+Pronounced *kay-channels*.
 Formerly known as Infura Payment Channels.

 Kchannels is a non-custodial payment channel product for [Ethereum](https://ethereum.org/) that utilizes proven solutions from the legacy financial industry and combines them with Layer 2 tech based on our learnings and experience from [Infura](https://infura.io/), a popular Ethereum infrastructure provider.